wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 Note that **secondary** user stores are currently not supported in the Micro Integrator of EI 7.1.0.

-!!! tip "Before you begin"
+!!! info "Before you begin"
 	Read about [users and roles in the Micro Integrator](../../../setup/user_stores/managing_users) and how they function.
 Note the following important facts:

 	- Users in the Micro Intgrator are categorized as <b>admin</b> users and <b>non-admin</b> users.